Dr. Tim Alexander Butcher

 Switzerland

 Tim Butcher is a postdoctoral researcher in the Microspectroscopy Group at the Swiss Light Source.
 He completed a B.Sc. in Physics at the University of Freiburg (Germany) with his bachelor thesis at the Fraunhofer Institute for Mechanics of Materials IWM.
 Subsequently, he obtained his M.Sc. in Physics from TU Dresden (Germany).
 Throughout his master studies, he was active as a research assistant at the Helmholtz-Zentrum Dresden-Rossendorf (HZDR).
 For his Master thesis, he performed quantum oscillation measurements at the Dresden High Magnetic Field Laboratory (HLD) in HZDR.
 After this, he worked as a Physics PhD student in the Magnetism & Spin Electronics group at Trinity College Dublin (Ireland), completing his PhD in 2021.
-The research for his PhD concerned the study of paramagnetic ionic solutions, most notably with the method of neutron imaging.
+The research for his PhD concerned the study of paramagnetic ionic solutions.

 Tim Butcher's scientific research currently focuses on ptychography based X-ray microscopy and spectroscopy of magnetic systems with synchrotron radiation.
-In the soft X-ray range, these systems are predominately nanoparticles or thin films.
+In the soft X-ray range, these systems are predominately in the form of thin films or nanoparticles.

 An extensive overview of publication can be found on Google Scholar or ResearchGate.
 Publications affiliated with the Paul Scherrer Institute are listed in the repository Dora.